University of Washington, Seattle

 IC Station, Wire bonding, SEM imaging, Semiconductor characterization, Clean-100 fabrication

 PCB design, Wireless power transfer, RFID communication, MEMS/NEMS, low-power IoT design, Biomedical signal analysis and low-power FPGA

 IC fabrication, Biocompatible packaging

 As a summer intern in the Medical Devices Group at MSR in 2016 I developed a fully-analog wearable passive sensor for continuous physiological monitoring.
 I returned to work with the group in late 2017 to work on further integration of the system to an existing sensor framework and to validate it with testing.
-The vision for this work is to develop a bandaid-like device that can be worn on the body for bed-side monitoring of heart rate, breathing rate or temperature.
+The vision for this work is to develop a bandaid-like device that can be worn on the body for bed-side monitoring of heart rate, breathing rate, temperature and audio.
 The device was also designed for sensor input flexibility as a plug-and-play platform that interfaces with different types of sensors.
-The prototype device performs sensing and communicates sensed signals at sub 200 micro Watts power budget (harvested from a 915MHz radio frequency continuous wave singal).
+The prototype device performs sensing and communicates sensed signals at 35 to 160 micro Watts power budget (harvested from a 915MHz radio frequency continuous wave singal).